We can celebrate original inhabitants, Native Americans of North America.

-Indigenous Peoples’ Day is celebrated on the second Monday of October, on October 11 this year, to honor the cultures and histories of the Native American people.
+Indigenous Peoples’ Day is celebrated on the second Monday of October to honor the cultures and histories of the Native American people.
 The day is centered around reflecting on their tribal roots and the tragic stories that hurt but strengthened their communities.

 “Evidently Biden wants to have his cake and eat it too.
 Columbus Day is over.
 This was never “Italian Americans’ day.”
 Colonialism has never been celebrated in hundreds of indigenous nations…”